 The Weed Control Act places plants into three categories:

-- Prohibited (Restricted) Noxious (eg. Himalayan Balsam, Flowering Rush, and Garlic Mustard)
+- Prohibited Noxious (Restricted) (eg. Himalayan Balsam, Flowering Rush, Garlic Mustard, etc.)

-- Noxious (eg. Scentless Camomile and Canada Thistle)
+- Noxious (eg. Scentless Camomile, Burdock and Canada Thistle, etc.)

 Types of Weeds

 Restricted weeds are required by law to be removed because of their competitive nature and the threat they pose to agriculture and the environment due to their ability to spread rapidly and the difficulty involved to control them.
 The City ensures that these types of weeds are destroyed in accordance with this legislation.